Banknotes of the Hong Kong dollar: 21st century

 Between 1994 and 2002 an attempt was made to replace privately issued HK$10 notes with coins issued by the government.
 In response to public demand for the continuation of this note, the HKMA issued its own HK$10 notes.
 HK$10 banknotes are currently the only denomination issued by the HKMA, having acquired the note printing plant at Tai Po from the De La Rue Group of the UK on behalf of the Government.
-These notes were printed in paper in 2002 and have been printed in polymer since 2007.
+These notes were printed in paper in 2002 and have been printed in polymer plastic since 2007.

 The older (green) 10-dollar banknotes previously issued by two commercial banks are still circulating and remain legal tender, although they are being phased out since September 2005.
 These are popular for lai see and are noticeably scarce in the run up to Chinese New Year.

-Leading to the incorporation of Standard Chartered (Hong Kong) on 1 July 2004, the Legislative Council of Hong Kong amended Legal Tender Notes Issue Ordinance.
+Leading to the incorporation of Standard Chartered Hong Kong on 1 July 2004, the Legislative Council of Hong Kong amended the Legal Tender Notes Issue Ordinance.
 The amendment replaced Standard Chartered Bank with its newly incorporated subsidiary - Standard Chartered Bank (Hong Kong) Ltd - as one of the note-issuing banks in Hong Kong.